huynhminhtufu/prc391-project/README.md

 - EC2 resource usage:
 ![Terminal](https://i.imgur.com/O8PxyA1.png)

-## Requirements and Functions to be implemented:
+## Requirements (based on User's stories) and Functions to be implemented:
 - App must has a `user board` and `admin board`.
+- App must be designed a easy UI for users to post their confession, with image upload available.
 - App must be designed to help Confessions Facebook fan page managers easily manage the contents, automatic schedule and posting to Facebook.
 - App must has a communication system for administrators to feedback about the user's confessions and postback their request.
+- App must have web push notification system to notice to users that their confessions was approved.
 - App must has list & history of all confession, has a clear visual or analyst board of total sent confession and which posted on Facebook.
 - App must has a page to fetch all university related articles (crawl) for user to quick view, and also be able to comment on those articles.
 - App must be able to run in both Desktop and Mobile web.
+- App must be implement a anti-spam system.

 `Need to update more about business analysis and entity diagrams here`: Tri

 ## Entity Diagram

+Need `Tri` to update.

+## Database Diagram

 Need `Tri` to update.